carnavalfinance/carnaval-faucet/README.md

 You have developed a nice dApp.
 And you want people to try it.
 But people don't want to bother getting test ether.
 You know there exists [http://faucet.ropsten.be:3001](http://faucet.ropsten.be:3001/), but it's public and supports only Ropsten.
 Also, you know you could deploy your own [https://github.com/sponnet/locals-faucetserver](https://github.com/sponnet/locals-faucetserver), but it requires you to set up a Firebase account, and you're too lazy (aren't we all <3).

-So you deploy this super micro nano faucet in no time, add some test ether and / or your ERC20 tokens to it, and start rolling!
+So you deploy this super micro carnaval faucet in no time, add some test ether and / or your ERC20 tokens to it, and start rolling!
 Now, your users can start testing your dApp seamlessly.

 So, the intended use case is providing some test ether and / or your ERC20 token to your dApp users automatically.
 It's not intended for wide audience use.
 Ideally, your Front End would generate a new wallet for the user, then make an HTTP request to your faucet and get a small amount (0.01 ETH or whatevs) so the user can call methods on your smart contract and pay for gas.